The Trinity Doctrine Destroys the Faith of Christ

 Whoever abides in me and I in him, he it is that BEARS MUCH FRUIT, for apart from me you can do nothing.
 If anyone does not abide in me he is thrown away like a branch and withers; and the branches are gathered, thrown into the fire, and burned.
 If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.
 By this my Father is glorified, that you BEAR MUCH FRUIT and SO PROVE TO BE MY DISCIPLES. – John 15:1-8

 Faith in "Jesus," or the Faith of Yahshua?

-There are many sermons delivered upon the pulpits within the man-driven “church” system that teach the doctrine of “God the Son,” but you will never hear about the great example of faith that Yashua demonstrated in the New Testament.
+There are many sermons delivered upon the pulpits within the man-driven church system that teach the doctrine of “God the Son,” but you will never hear about the great example of faith that Christ demonstrated in the New Testament.
 The reason is that “God the Son” does not need faith.
-If Yahshua is Yahweh, then he would not need any faith.
-To believe in the Trinity means that Yahshua is not presented as a man who was FULL OF FAITH who demonstrated great miracles as part of his ministry.
+If Christ is Yahweh, then he would not need any faith.
+To believe in the Trinity means that Christ is not presented as a man who was FULL OF FAITH who demonstrated great miracles as part of his ministry.

-If "Jesus" is God, then he would not need great faith to do miracles, but if Yahshua was a man, then he would need great faith to be able to do the will of his Father.
+If Christ is God, then he would not need great faith to do miracles, but if Christ was a man, then he would need great faith to be able to do the will of his Father.

 Again, the irony is they have bought into a false image of the Messiah.
-They have been blinded and unable to grasp what the true power of Yahshua represented by being a MAN of faith.
+They have been blinded and unable to grasp what the true power of Christ represented being a MAN of faith.